Supported Bitcoin addresses in Phantom

 Address type Starts with Used for

 Taproot bc1p...
-Ordinals, collectibles
+Ordinals and Bitcoin collectibles

 Native SegWit (bc1q...)